Richard Edelman: Appointments

 Edelman is a member of the board of directors of the Ad Council and the Atlantic Council.
 Edelman sits on the board of the Children's Aid Society, the International Business Leaders Forum, the Gettysburg National Battlefield Foundation and the National Committee on United States-China Relations.
 He is a member of the World Economic Forum, the Arthur Page Society, the PR Seminar and a director of the Jerusalem Foundation.
 In 2009 Edelman was appointed executive jury chair of a new award recognizing the creative use of unpaid publicity, given at the Clio Awards.

 Awards

 In September 2014 he was inducted into the Arthur W. Page Society Hall of Fame.

 In March 2019 he was named "Agency Pro of the Last 20 Year." by PRWeek.

 Views

-Shortly after the mortgage lending crisis, Edelman said that financial institutions have a PR problem.
-He claimed that financial institutions rank lowest on the company's trust barometer, because they don't explain the how and why of their actions to the public.
-Richard Edelman spends about an hour per day voicing his views on the company blog that he started to set an example for his clients.
+Shortly after the 2008 mortgage lending crisis, Edelman said that financial institutions have a PR problem.
+He claimed that financial institutions rank lowest on in terms of public trust, because they don't explain the how and why of their actions to the public.
+Edelman spends about an hour per day voicing his views on the company blog that he started to set an example for his clients.

-Edelman helped raise donations for the Vietnam Veterans Memorial.
+Edelman has helped raise donations for the Vietnam Veterans Memorial.

-In 2022, Edelman was sanctioned by the Russian Government in retaliation for US sanctions in response to the Russian invasion of Ukraine.
+In 2022, Edelman was among those sanctioned by the Russian Government in retaliation for US sanctions in response to the Russian invasion of Ukraine.